This Is Our Record. Our Resistance. Our Demand for Accountability.

 We are taxed, tolled, and fined into poverty — while billionaires and corporations pay less than their share.
 This violates the Equal Protection Clause when the burden is unequally distributed by law.

 When the government forces you to buy from a for-profit company (like health or car insurance), that is not freedom — it is economic coercion.
-If we are required to comply, the option must be nonprofit.
+If we are required to comply, the option must be nonprofit, transparent, and accountable to the people.

 Homelessness is criminalized.
 Protesters are suppressed.
 People of color are policed differently.
 These are violations of the 1st, 4th, 8th, and 14th Amendments — and we have the right to challenge them under 42 U.S.C. § 1983.